 To maximize the apple cider vinegar benefits, you should pick organic, raw and unfiltered apple cider vinegar whenever possible.
 It should also be murky with a web-like appearance and the mother still intact to get the most nutritional bang for your buck.

-Here’s what those terms actually mean and why you should pick organic, raw and unfiltered ACV whenever possible:
+Here’s what those terms actually mean and why you should pick organic, raw and unfiltered ACV whenever possible for the best apple cider vinegar benefits:

 Organic Apple Cider Vinegar